Women’s fashion and architecture came together in home design during the early 20th century.

 The trim is about 5 inches wide that runs horizontally around a two story house where the first floor meets the second floor.

 The purpose of the belt course or band is to transition between different sections of the wall of the house or different siding materials.
-Where, for example, upper-storey shingles meet clapboards there has to be a way to end one material and start another in a weather-resistant joint.
+Where, for example, upper-story shingles meet clapboards there has to be a way to end one material and start another in a weather-resistant joint.

 On a brick structure, the band or belt can be limestone or a contrasting colored brick.